qsimeon/worm-learn/README.md

 ### Conceptual Framework

-**Traditional View**: A connectome is an N×N adjacency matrix representing physical or functional connections between $N$ neurons, with edge weights quantifying connection strength (synaptic weights, correlation coefficients, etc.).
+**Traditional View**: A connectome is an $N×N$ adjacency matrix representing physical or functional connections between $N$ neurons, with edge weights quantifying connection strength (synaptic weights, correlation coefficients, etc.).

-**Proposed Reframing**: This same $N×N$ matrix can be viewed as an attention matrix in a self-attention mechanism, where the weight $A[i,j]$ represents how much neuron i needs to "pay attention to" neuron $j$ to reconstruct its own representation.
+**Proposed Reframing**: This same $N×N$ matrix can be viewed as an attention matrix in a self-attention mechanism, where the weight $A[i,j]$ represents how much neuron $i$ needs to "pay attention to" neuron $j$ to reconstruct its own representation.

 **Key Analogy to Sequence Modeling**:
 - In causal language modeling: tokens are sequence elements, the task is next-token prediction, and a causal mask prevents "seeing the future"